MicrosoftDocs/powerquery-docs/powerquery-docs/rename-column.md

 There are three ways to rename a column in Power Query.

-* **Double-click the column header**: The double-click action immediately lets you to rename the column.
+* **Double-click the column header**: The double-click action immediately lets you rename the column.

    ![Rename Column Double Select](images/me-rename-column-double-click.png)